 - When a user downloads and runs the software program, the digital signature is checked – the hash is decrypted using the public key from the SSL Certificate, and it creates a new hash for the downloaded software;

 - The new hash is compared to the hash which was signed by the SSL Certificate;

-- The program or browser either allows the installation (if the hashes match), or shows a warning and blocks the execution (if the hashes do not mact).
+- The program or browser either allows the installation (if the hashes match) or shows a warning and blocks the execution (if the hashes do not match).

-By getting a Code Signing SSL Certificate, you prevent your clients from abandoning the installation of your software because of security warnings, malware alteration or identity theft.
-You can see the list of Code Signing SSL Certificates that we offer on this page.
+By getting a Code Signing SSL Certificate, you prevent your clients from abandoning the installation of your software because of security warnings, malware alteration, or identity theft.
+Here you can see the list of Code Signing SSL Certificates that we offer.

 A Code Signing Certificate will increase your customer’s trust and your software’s credibility.
 Here is why: